Kunagi/appkernel/ADRs.md

 ### Context

-Depending on the query, the answering can differ:
+Depending on the query, the query handling must differ:

 1. Response data is already in memory.
 A single query handler can provide the data instantly.